mattcanty/blog/content/blog/2012-02-26-training-2-and-london-life/index.md

 ---
-title: Training 2 and London Life 2… 3?
+title: Training 2 and London Life 2...
+3?
 date: "2012-04-03T12:00:00.000Z"
-description: Training 2 and London Life 2… 3?
+description: Training 2 and London Life 2...
+3?
 ---

-# Evening all…
+# Evening all...
 I’d best kick off with a round up of the sponsorship progress.

 The most glorious of thanks goes out to **Grandad, Dad, The Wilkinsons (Paul,